 When it comes to asset protection trusts, no country in the world offers more protection than Belize.
 Why is this protection superior to that of other offshore jurisdictions?
 Belize took the best elements of trust laws created in other nations, then refined and improved them.
 Top United Kingdom and United States trust attorneys drafted these statutes.

 Once you form a Belize trust, a foreign court cannot set it aside.
 The legal language in the statutes makes this and other claims against the trust unambiguous.
 There is no potential for any other interpretation.
 In addition, there is no waiting period for asset protection.
-Open a Belize trust, place your assets into it, and it protect your assets from then on.
+Open a Belize trust, place your assets into it, and it protects your assets from then on.
 This is provided you have properly established the trust.
 Plus you must place your assets, such as your bank account, in a jurisdiction that does not recognize foreign judgments.
 No one has penetrated such a trust; a very reassuring fact.

 This asset protection applies to the laws or court orders of all jurisdictions, including those relating to: